• Skip to main content

 Do's:

 • Put a small amount of foil in the air fryer basket.
-Only a little foil is needed
+Only a small amount of aluminum foil is needed.

 Don'ts: